How Much Does an Owner-Operator Make?

 There are two ways to look at salary: gross and net.
 The gross average owner-operator salary is three times what a company driver makes.
 But that’s before expenses and taxes — net is what’s left after those.

-The upshot: The more responsibility you take on, the higher your earning potential.
-The more you let a company handle by working for them, the less control you have.
+The upshot: The more work you take on, the higher your earning potential.

 How do owner-operators get paid?